 Slow it down — Speak slightly more slowly than you would during a conversation.
 This will just help you to annunciate more clearly so everyone can hear and understand what you’re saying.
 Not too slowly mind you, you want to keep up an energetic pace, but you do need for everyone to know what you’re saying.
 Try and test the microphone before you use it (turn up early if need be) so you can judge how best to speak into it for the clearest sound.
 Talk directly into the microphone for the best sound, try to avoid holding it too high up otherwise you’ll muffle the sound.
 Nothing worse than being unable to combat the crappy Fisher-Price microphones some venues have.

 Incorporate the audience — Make eye contact with different audience members.
-If the lights on stage are bright and the audience is too dark, look just across the horizon towards the back row — most people will think you’re looking at them.
+If the stage lights are bright and the audience is too dark, look just across the horizon towards the back row — most people will think you’re looking at them.
 Also, remember that your audience might be on different levels so you may have to look up every so often too.
 Ask questions but don’t really expect an answer, most audience members will simply stare at you.
-If it’s a simple yes or no thing, you might get a head nod or shake here and there, otherwise continue as you were.
-Audiences, in general, are not very responsive and it doesn’t get much more cringe-worthy watching a speaker attempting to drag an answer from an audience in order to move on. #Tumbleweed
+If it’s a simple yes or nothing, you might get a head nod or shake here and there, otherwise continue as you were.
+Audiences, in general, are not very responsive, and it doesn’t get much more cringe-worthy watching a speaker attempting to drag an answer from an audience in order to move on. #Tumbleweed

 Incorporate your experiences — include any relevant anecdotes or stories.
 If they’re funny some people will laugh with you and some just won’t, it doesn’t matter, simply continue as planned…unless you’re specifically doing stand-up, in which case I’m not qualified to advise you on how to cope if no one laughs at your jokes #BackToTheDrawingBoard